 Kosovo Albanians call for ex-premier's release in France

+There are 1 comment on the Waco Tribune-Herald story from Saturday, titled Kosovo Albanians call for ex-premier's release in France.
+In it, Waco Tribune-Herald reports that:

-Thousands of people protested Saturday in the Kosovo capital of Pristina to urge France to release their former prime minister who was detained there on a Serbian arrest warrant.
+Thousands of people have gathered in the Kosovo capital of Pristina to urge France to release their former prime minister who was detained there on a Serbian arrest warrant.
+The protesters - mostly opposition party members and former guerrilla fighters of the 1998-1999 war for independence from Serbia - consider Ramush Haradinaj's detention as illegal.

 |Title